Nozbe/Michael.team/en/_posts/2012-04-08-ipad-as-my-main-computer-prologue.md

 ## 1. Light, connected, always online, working from anywhere

 My current MacBook Air is 3 lbs and it's a 13" size, meaning it's quite light and quite portable... but the iPad is half the size and half the weight, lasts a good 10 hours on battery, is always connected to the Internet (4G model with flat rate Internet) meaning I can take it anywhere with me and nobody will even notice I have my entire "office" in a small bag.
-My dream has always been to work remotely from anywhere and I've been doing it my whole professional career running [Nozbe](http://www.nozbe.com/) but now I can go even more mobile with the iPad.
+My dream has always been to work remotely from anywhere and I've been doing it my whole professional career running [Nozbe][n] but now I can go even more mobile with the iPad.
 It's inspiring and I want to see how far I can take it.

 I've also seen some friends of mine use iPad a lot more and these are guys who I admire and who get serious stuff done with their iPads, so why not me?
 I'm a productivity guy after all, right?